 7. Oranland 48-Inch Heavy Duty Indestructible Crate

-- Premium ABS drainage tray: Makes cleaning fast and controls odor
+- Premium ABS drainage tray for quick, odor-resistant cleaning

 Buying Guide: How to Choose the Best Crate for 50 Lb Dogs